nixeimar/Apothesis/README.md

 ```
 make
 ```
+Step 2: Copy the Input File
+Copy the input.kmc file from the src/ directory:

 From `src/input.kmc` copy the `input.kmc` file.

 Paste the `input.kmc` file in the `Apothesis` folder.

 And then in terminal type
 ```